almereyda/awesome-starred/README.md

 ## Python

+- [exabgp](https://github.com/Exa-Networks/exabgp) - The BGP swiss army knife of networking
+- [floweaver](https://github.com/ricklupton/floweaver) - View flow data as Sankey diagrams
+- [inkscape-open-symbols](https://github.com/Xaviju/inkscape-open-symbols) - Open source SVG symbol sets that can be used as Inkscape symbols
+- [data-flow-graph](https://github.com/macbre/data-flow-graph) - Uses your app logs to visualize how the data moves between the code, database, HTTP services, message queue, external storages etc.
+- [ArchitecturePlaybook](https://github.com/nocomplexity/ArchitecturePlaybook) - The Open Architecture Playbook.
+Use it to create better and faster (IT)Architectures.
+OSS Tools, templates and more for solving IT problems using real open architecture tools that work!
+- [eddy](https://github.com/danielepantaleone/eddy) - A graphical editor for the specification and visualization of Graphol ontologies
+- [taiga-stats](https://github.com/erikw/taiga-stats) - Generate statistics from Taiga and produce burnup diagrams, CFDs, dependency graphs and more.
+- [Ascidia](https://github.com/Frimkron/Ascidia) - A command-line utility for rendering technical diagrams from ASCII art
+- [shaape](https://github.com/christiangoltz/shaape) - Shaape is an ascii art to image converter designed to be used with asciidoc.
+- [xpcc.io](https://github.com/roboterclubaachen/xpcc.io) - Website and documentation for the xpcc microcontroller framework
+- [mikidown](https://github.com/ShadowKyogre/mikidown) - A note taking application, featuring markdown syntax.
 - [python-olm](https://github.com/poljar/python-olm) - python bindings for the Olm C library
 - [matrix-nio](https://github.com/poljar/matrix-nio) - A Python Matrix client library, designed according to sans I/O (http://sans-io.readthedocs.io/) principles
 - [lab](https://github.com/Uberspace/lab) - The Uberlab provides various tutorials - written by you! - on how to run software and tools on Uberspace 7.